 Inside, in a small and messy room, filled up with all sorts of Muggle contraptions, most of which looked broken beyond repair, a familiar white owl was peering back at her from its too-small cage... and beside, on an untidy bed, a black-haired boy was lying, fully dressed and in a fitful sleep.

-"Hedwig," said Ronnie.
-"And Harry!
+"Harry," said Ronnie.
+"And Hedwig!
 This is why we haven't seen any letters!
 They've been locked up."

 Ginny fought to get beside Ronnie and look as well, growing red with anger as she saw the fitfully sleeping Harry.
 "We have to get him out of there!" she demanded.

 "Damn right we do!
-Here, hold me steady, I'll see if I can knock on the window, get his attention -" Ronnie grunted and strained as she pushed herself halfway out the window and (with Ginny clinging to her so she wouldn't fall) stretched out and managed to grab the bars in front of the window with one hand, leaving the other free to squeeze in between the bars and knock.
+Here, hold me steady, I'll see if I can knock on the window, get his attention -" Ronnie grunted and strained as she pushed herself halfway out the window and stretched out.
+With Ginny clinging to her so she wouldn't fall, she managed to grab the bars in front of the window with one hand, leaving the other free to squeeze in between the bars and knock.

 At first, it didn't seem like Harry had heard.
 But then Hedwig, who seemed to have understood what Ronnie was trying to do, turned her head towards the boy and screeched several times.
 With the third screech, Harry opened his eyes.